1.1. What is the overall aim of the WiFi4EU initiative?

 7.1.
 I cannot log into the WiFi4EU Portal.
 What should I do?

-In case a person no longer has access to the WiFi4EU Portal (i.e. no access to the EU Login credentials), municipalities should complete the dedicated online form to update their information in the Portal.
-The survey is available in all EU languages: https://ec.europa.eu/eusurvey/runner/WiFi4EUPortalChangeRequestForm.
+In case a person no longer has access to the WiFi4EU Portal (i.e. no access to the EU Login credentials used in the original registration), municipalities should complete the dedicated online form to update this information to gain access to the Portal.
+The form is available in all EU languages.
 Follow the instructions provided and the relevant changes/information in the form pertaining to the municipality.
+See also Q2.3 above.

 8.1.
 How is my personal data protected?

-The WiFi4EU Portal - in accordance with the applicable EU legislation (notably Regulation (EC)45/2001) only collects personal data necessary for the participation in the WiFi4EU initiative and its management by the European Commission (or INEA).
-Data will not be retained unless necessary for control and audit purposes
+The WiFi4EU Portal, in accordance with the applicable EU legislation (notably Regulation (EU) 2018/1725), only collects personal data necessary for the participation in the WiFi4EU initiative and its management by the European Commission (or INEA).
+Data will not be retained unless necessary for control and audit purposes.

 Similarly, some of this data may be shared by the European Commission (or INEA), on the basis of the “need to know” principle, with other EU Institutions and bodies and Member States (including their regional or local authorities), or other services in charge of controls or inspections in accordance with European law (European Court of Auditors, OLAF, Ombudsman, etc.).